Sassafras: Ecology

 S. albidum is a host plant for the spicebush swallowtail.

 The leaves, bark, twigs, stems, and fruits are eaten by birds and mammals in small quantities.
 For most animals, sassafras is not consumed in large enough quantities to be important, although it is an important deer food in some areas.
 Carey and Gill rate its value to wildlife as fair, their lowest rating.
 Sassafras leaves and twigs are consumed by white-tailed deer and porcupines.
 Other sassafras leaf browsers include groundhogs, marsh rabbits, and American black bears.
 Rabbits eat sassafras bark in winter.
 American beavers will cut sassafras stems.
 Sassafras fruits are eaten by many species of birds, including bobwhite quail, eastern kingbirds, great crested flycatchers, phoebes, wild turkeys, gray catbirds, northern flickers, pileated woodpeckers, downy woodpeckers, thrushes, vireos, and northern mockingbirds.
 Some small mammals also consume sassafras fruits.

 Toxicity

 Sassafras oil contains safrole, which may have a carcinogenic effect.

+Long-term pharmacological studies in the laboratories of the Food and Drug Administration, demonstrated safrole, which is also the principal component of oil of sassafras, to be a carcinogen.
+The scientific data were carefully reviewed by a group of scientists made up of representatives of government and representatives from a panel recommended by the National Academy of Sciences.
+This group concluded that safrole is to be classed as a weak hepatic carcinogen.